-Build AI Agents That Handle the Ops So You Can Focus on Architecture.
+AI Assistants That Handle the Ops So You Can Focus on Architecture.

 Quick answer

-An AI agent for CTOs helps engineering leaders handle the operational jobs that pull them away from strategy: compiling daily engineering digests, tracking vendor renewals, collecting post-mortem data after incidents, and generating cross-team status reports.
-Pinksheep lets CTOs describe what they need in plain English and builds agents that connect across the engineering stack.
+An AI assistant for CTOs helps engineering leaders handle the operational tasks that pull them away from strategy: compiling daily engineering digests, tracking vendor renewals, collecting post-mortem data after incidents, and generating cross-team status reports.
+Pinksheep lets CTOs describe what they need in plain English and builds AI assistants that connect across the engineering stack.
 You review the plan first and keep important actions approval-first.

 AI Agent for CTOs helps your team handle repetitive work in plain English.
 Pinksheep connects to Jira, GitHub, PagerDuty, and 1,000+ more, shows you the plan, and helps you stay in control before anything important changes.